aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/optimize/_index.md

 ﻿---
-title: "Apply content optimization options, specific to a particular versions of Microsoft Word"
+title: "Apply content optimization options, specific to a particular versions of Microsoft Word online"
-second_title: " online"
 articleTitle: "Apply content optimization options, specific to a particular versions of Microsoft Word"
 linktitle: "Apply content optimization options, specific to a particular versions of Microsoft Word"
 type: docs